 In September 2011, W.E.T. brought a lawsuit against UniCredit Bank AG ("UniCredit"), a past financial advisor, stemming from the recommendation to invest in the aforementioned CRS.
 On March 25, 2013, the Munich District Court in Munich, Germany ruled in favor of W.E.T., asserting that UniCredit violated its duty to properly advise W.E.T. with respect to the initial negative market value for the CRS and UniCredit's inherent conflict of interest in recommending that W.E.T. invest in CRS.
-The Munich District Court ruled that UniCredit must (1) pay $\in$ 144 to W.E.T. and (2) bear the costs of all future obligations under the CRS, which were $\in$ 10,179, or \$13,045 as of March 31, 2013, plus additional accrued liabilities for past due payments under the CRS of approximately $\notin$ 4,000, or \$5,126 as of March 31, 2013.
-The Company expects that UniCredit will appeal the decision.
-If the decision is appealed, it may take up to several years until a final, non-appealable decision is rendered.
-As a result, the Company cannot be certain that any portion of the award by the Munich District Court will be realized by W.E.T.
-See the derivatives table below for information about our future obligations under the CRS as of March 31, 2013.
+The Munich District Court ruled that UniCredit must (1) pay €144 to W.E.T. and (2) bear the costs of all future obligations under the CRS, which were €9,460 or \$12,305 as of June 30, 2013, plus additional accrued liabilities for past due payments under the CRS of approximately €4,047, or \$5,264 as of June 30, 2013.
+UniCredit has appealed the decision.
+As a result, the Company cannot be certain that any portion of the decision by the Munich District Court will be realized by W.E.T.
+See the derivatives table below for information about our future obligations under the CRS as of June 30, 2013.

 In July 2011, the Company entered into a series of interest rate swap contracts designated as cash flow hedges and an interest rate cap agreement in order to hedge the exposure to variable market interest rates on the Company's senior debt.
-Gains and losses reported in accumulative other comprehensive income will be reclassified to earnings once the Company's senior debt is repaid.
+Gains and losses reported in accumulated other comprehensive income will be reclassified to earnings once the Company's senior debt is repaid.

 The Company uses a market approach to value derivative instruments, analyzing observable benchmark rates at commonly quoted intervals for the instrument's full term.
-Information related to the recurring fair value measurement of derivative instruments in our consolidated balance sheet as of March 31, 2013 is as follows: